timchunght/support/identity-services-samples/php/README.md

 The code in this folder represent a simple backend to generate identity tokens using PHP.
-The scripts should weork against PHP 5.3+.
+The scripts should work against PHP 5.3+.

 ## Example Usage: